Bibek07-hub/Ethical-Hacking-Project/Project 2: Penetration Testing a Vulnerable Web Application using OWASP Juice Shop on Kali Linux.md

 Expected Output: The action is performed without the user's consent, demonstrating a CSRF vulnerability.

 ## Additional Resources

 OWASP Juice Shop Documentation

 Burp Suite Documentation

 Web Security Academy by PortSwigger

 Kali Linux Documentation

-This project will help you understand common web vulnerabilities and how to exploit them ethically using Kali Linux and OWASP Juice Shop.
+This project will help us understand common web vulnerabilities and how to exploit them ethically using Kali Linux and OWASP Juice Shop.